yulinhuyang/paper_hub/README.md

 ## 0x43 GAN

+#### 1 Image-to-Image Translation with Conditional Adversarial Nets

-#### 1 Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks
+#### 2 Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks

+#### 3 Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network

+#### 4 Progressive Growing of GANs for Improved Quality, Stability, and Variation

-#### 2 A Style-Based Generator Architecture for Generative Adversarial Networks, Analyzing and Improving the Image Quality of StyleGAN
+#### 5 A Style-Based Generator Architecture for Generative Adversarial Networks, Analyzing and Improving the Image Quality of StyleGAN

-#### 3 Progressive Growing of GANs for Improved Quality, Stability, and Variation

 ## 0x44 automL